jschaf/b2/posts/gorilla_time_series_database/gorilla-time-series-database.md

 of research of fast compression strategies.

 The delta-of-delta scheme is appropriate when the data arrives at a fixed interval.
-For instance, a service might log a single point every 60 seconds.
+For instance, a metrics server might pull metrics from a server every 30 seconds.
 For other uses cases, like user-generated timestamps, it’s not clear that the delta-of-delta compression is superior to a single delta approach.

 Recent research takes advantage of SIMD and avoids the branchy code of variable width timestamps.

-TODO: add blurb on fast postings list compression.

 ## Time series value compression

 The compression scheme for time stamp values takes advantage of the fact that most timestamp values don’t change significantly compared to neighboring values.
-59% of values are identical to the previous value and compress to a single bit.
+The Gorilla team found that 59% of values are identical to the previous value and compress to a single bit.
 If values are close, `xor` compression will drop the sign, exponent, and first few bits of the mantissa.